mozilla/awsboxen/README.rst

       // In this case, we have only a single type of box.

       "Boxen": {
-        "DefaultBox": {
+        "AWSBox": {
+          "Type": "AWSBox",
-          { "processes": [ "server.js "] }
+          "Properties": { "processes": [ "server.js "] }
         }
       },

-      // Enumerates the physical resources that make up the deployent.
+      // Enumerates the physical resources that make up the deployment.
       // This might include a load balancer, a database instance, and some
       // EC2 instances running boxen that were defined above.
       //
-      // In this case we have a single server instance.
+      // In the default configuration, we get a single server instance and
+      // a supporting security group.

       "Resources": {

-        "DefaultBoxServer": {
+        "AWSBoxServer": {
           "Type": "AWS::EC2::Instance",
           "Properties": {
             "InstanceType": "m1.small",
-            "ImageId": { "Ref": "Boxen::DefaultBox" },
+            "ImageId": { "Ref": "AWSBoxAMI" },
           }
+        },

+        "AWSBoxSecurityGroup": {
+            ...security group guff elided...
         }

       }

     }